bobbingwide/oik-unloader/readme.txt

 3. oik-loader admin page - oik-loader-mu activated

 == Upgrade Notice ==
+= 0.2.0 =
+Upgrade for the active-plugins block to load/unload plugins from the front-end.

 = 0.1.1 =
 Upgrade to avoid problems that may arise at shutdown.